 If you are a buyer purchasing animals on commission for one or more businesses and are not an employee, you must be licensed as an animal dealer.

-The license application links to the right will take you to the new MyDATCP online licensing site.
+The license application links will take you to the MyDATCP online licensing site.
 Please read the directions carefully.
 Your application is not complete until we have received the completed forms and your payment.
 Please note that the applications also include applications for vehicle registration.